Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 They would prevent service delivery outages by using multiple, smaller services that ran independently instead of a single, vulnerable stack.

-Its engineers could experiment with fresh design ideas without affecting the entire Netflix service’s performance.
+So, its engineers could experiment with fresh design ideas without affecting the entire Netflix service’s performance.

-That agility helped the video streaming service innovate faster and cost-effectively, leading to Chaos engineering, Spinnaker, and Global cloud, as well as the unprecedented growth Netflix sees today.
+That agility helped the video streaming service innovate faster and cost-effectively, leading to Chaos Engineering, Spinnaker, and Global cloud, as well as the unprecedented growth Netflix sees today.

 Netflix uses over 1,000 microservices now.